sophiaachungg/constitutional-ai/README.md

 ### Overview of Constitutional AI Approach
 - Human supervision from a set of principles governing AI behavior + few-shot prompting examples = constitution
 - Leverages chain-of-thought reasoning to make decision making in the scalable supervision stage more legible and auditable

+### Technical Foundation
+- Constitutional AI builds on the decoder-only transformer architecture.
+- CAI uses the same MHAttention (Algorithm 5) as standard transformers.
+- The "constitution" affects the training data, not the architecture.
+- The key innovation is NOT in the model architecture itself, but in the training methodology.

 ### Training Phase 1: Supervised Learning (SL-CAI) Stage
 Goal: Maximize model's ability to be harmless